 3. Learn what else Medicare covers.
 Get a list of tests, items, and services that are covered anywhere in the U.S. Or, use our "What's covered" mobile app to find out if your test, item, or service is covered.
 If it isn't, talk to your doctor or other health care providers about why you need it.
 And, ask if Medicare will cover it.

-4. Create a secure personal account to access your Medicare information anytime and have a more personalized experience.
+4. Once you have your Medicare Number, create your secure Medicare account to access your Medicare information anytime and have a more personalized experience.
 With your account, you can:

 - Print an official copy of your Medicare card